ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 C.1.
 January 5, 2021

 C.1.1.
-Issue 80 - DMARCbis SHould Have Clear and Concise Defintion of
+Ticket 80 - DMARCbis SHould Have Clear and Concise Defintion of
         DMARC

    *  Updated text for Abstract and Introduction sections.